Purple-wind-bell/SSRSSContinued/README.txt

 **SSRSS**
-This is a revival of SSRSS. v0.0.2.1
+This is a revival of SSRSS. v0.0.2.2

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

 **Change Log:**

-* Fixed exception spam around Saturn
-* Increased Enceladus and Mimus' SOI
-* Fixed install instructions
-* Fixed performance issue on Titan
+* Fixed Scatterer artifacting on gas giants.

-**Current state is PRERELEASE.
-Please look for bugs**

-INSTALL INSTRUCTIONS for SSRSS
+**INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases

 2. Download and install RSS:    https://github.com/KSP-RO/RealSolarSystem/releases